 Register your security system

 If you have an alarm system in your home, the city of Cincinnati requires you to register the system.
 This is a requirement in pretty much every city, and you could face steep fees for avoiding it.
 Simply fill out a form and contact the department for further instructions.
-There may be a registration fee of about $50 — a fair price in the face of an $800 fee for a false alarm on an unregistered system.
+There may be a registration fee of about $50 — a fair price in the face of up to $800 for a false alarm on an unregistered system.

 Consider a local company